Jerusalem College of Technology Exhibit

 “Just because I am able to do things and be successful isn’t proof that I don’t have mental health issues,” said Noam.
 “Even when things are good, it is still a struggle.”

 Each of the volunteers from Israel and beyond shares their story to encourage others to seek care and to know they are not alone.
-Though each person is unique, and their story is personal, the experiences of coping with mental illness and stigma are similar.
+Though each person is unique, and their story is personal, the experiences of coping with mental health concerns and stigma are similar.

 Get Support